 - Distance: 9-mile round trip — Difficulty: Moderate

 Those looking to stretch their legs in the Sierra Nevada will relish romping along the Rubicon Trail in the D.L Bliss State Park.
-This 9-mile round trip starts at Calawee Cove and leads for half a mile along steep cliffs, which plummet into the depths of Lake Tahoe.
+This 9-mile round trip starts at Calawee Cove and leads for half a mile along steep cliffs, which plummet into the depths of Lake Tahoe, and, for mountain lovers, is some of the best hiking in the USA.
 Admire the lake views as you head south, spotting osprey nests, dramatic rock formations, and vivid green coves.
 After 4 miles you’ll reach the vista of Emerald Bay and the famous Fannette Island.
 Lake Tahoe’s only island offers a great photo opportunity and a chance to stop for a picnic.
 Once you’ve re-energized, make the 2-mile downhill descent from the D.L Bliss Visitor Center.

 The ‘Four-mile Trail’, Yosemite National Park